Searching for local associations while controlling the false discovery rate: Details on the UK Biobank Applications

 \section{Details on the UK Biobank Applications}

 \paragraph{Background on data and pre-processing.} This study utilizes UK Biobank data (applications 27837 and 74923), including unrelated individuals with complete genotype and phenotype information.
 Observations recommended for exclusion by the UK Biobank due to insufficient data quality (data field 22010) are omitted.
 We use ancestries and knockoff variables generated by \citet{sesia2021false}.
 Covariates in all cross-validated lasso models include age (data field 21003), squared age, sex (if applicable, data field 22001), and the top five genetic principal components.
-The outcome of interest in Section~\ref*{subsec:real-data-genetic} is Waist-Hip Ratio (waist circumference $/$ hip circumference), based on data fields 48 (waist circumference) and 49 (hip circumference).
+The outcome of interest in Section~\ref*{sec:real-data-genetic} is Waist-Hip Ratio (waist circumference $/$ hip circumference), based on data fields 48 (waist circumference) and 49 (hip circumference).

-\paragraph{Background on block-level inference.} As discussed in Appendix~\ref{subsec:adaptation-gwas-LD} and~\ref{subsec:adaptation-gwas-LD}, \citet{sesia2021false} partition the individual SNPs into contiguous groups at seven levels of resolution based on complete linkage hierarchical clustering.
+\paragraph{Background on inference at the level of groups of SNPs.} As discussed in Appendix~\ref{subsec:adaptation-gwas-LD} and~\ref{subsec:adaptation-gwas-LD}, \citet{sesia2021false} partition the individual SNPs into contiguous groups at seven levels of resolution based on complete linkage hierarchical clustering.
 The group sizes range from single SNPs to 425-kilobase (kb) wide groups.
 For the real data analysis we choose the resolution with median group width 81 kb and for the simulation we choose a resolution with median group width 3 kb.
 In the simulation, for simplicity, we only choose a single variant within each of these groups to be nonzero.
-Since inference is based on the block level, the presence of a single nonzero SNP within a block renders the conditional independence hypothesis to be false at the block level as well.
+Note that the presence of a single nonzero SNP within a group renders the conditional independence hypothesis relative to that group of SNPs to be false as well.

-\paragraph{Computational details.} After the construction of knockoff variables and the assembly of cloaked data, the entire computational pipeline for the real data application in Section~\ref*{subsec:real-data-genetic} can be run within approximately 15 hours.
-All analyses are conducted in R/4.2.0 and use the ``bigstatsr'' and ``bigsnpr'' packages \citep{prive2018efficient} for handling genetic data.